Making Miramar Peninsula predator free was the first stage of our wider plan to make Wellington the world’s first predator free capital city!

 We actively monitor the Peninsula in case rats try to sneak back in.
 We’re also working in our Phase 2 area.

 How do we protect the gains?
 We expect rats may occasionally reinvade the Peninsula but we are confident we can find and remove them.
-We use a rat detector dog team, monitoring cameras, volunteers and local residents – and the system works!
+We use a rat detector dog team, monitoring cameras, volunteers and local residents – and the system has worked for more than a year!
 As we work through our Phase 2 project this will take the pressure off the Peninsula.
 If you live on the motu and detect any sign of rats, please let us know!
 We rely on Miramar locals to be our eyes and ears on the ground to prevent pests sneaking back in.

 The outcomes for our native taonga are amazing.
 There has been a 91% increase in signs of native birds, including five times more pīwakawaka and 250% more riroriro.
 We’ve also recorded a 200% increase in tree wētā.
 We’re spotting species previously absent from the Peninsula such as kārearea (rarer than kiwi), kākāriki, kākā, ruru and geckos.